syegulalp/pydeploy/readme.md

 # Tips

-[TODO] The `examples` directory will contain scaffolding examples for many common project types -- a simple CLI, a windowed app using TKinter or Pygame, etc.
+The `examples` directory contains scaffolding examples for a few common project types -- a simple CLI, a windowed app using TKinter or Pygame, etc. This gallery will be expanded with time.

 # Todo

 * Support for including TKinter (not included with embedded redistributable)
 * Support for excluding specific modules or submodules from apps or stdlib
-* Quick-and-dirty "minimal" mode (no SQLite, no libcrypto or other network modules, which reduces footprint by 7MB or so)

 # License